Zivid: 2011–2014: Prototype

 Microsoft’s Kinect enabled researchers and tech-enthusiasts to modify an off-the-shelf 3D camera, and at SINTEF the vision team's concept of a ‘Kinect for Industry’ was born.
 By the end of 2014, a prototype product, named ShapeCrafter 3D, was introduced, showcasing 3D vision capabilities and color point clouds.
 ShapeCrafter was demonstrated for the first time at VISION 2014 in Stuttgart, Germany.

 2015: Foundation

 The Research Council of Norway provided 6M NOK for further research into 3D industrial machine vision cameras.
 Henrik Schumann-Olsen and Øystein Skotheim founded Zivid Labs as a spin-out from SINTEF.

-2017: First product
+2017: Zivid One

 In March 2017, Zivid Labs introduced its first mass-produced product, the Zivid One 3D color camera.
 The camera was rated IP65 for industrial use.